appgen/manual-questions/readme.md

 Each directory within the present directory contains to the three answers for a particular entity (app, person, company, department, &c.), in files named `what`, `why` and `need`.
 The directory name is used as a unique identifier.

+The following notmuch search will find LinkedIn InMails.

+    notmuch search from:hit-reply@linkedin.com